British Togoland: United Nations trust territory

 After World War II, the mandate became a United Nations trust territory administered by the United Kingdom.
 Prior to the mandate and trusteeship periods, British Togoland was administered as part of the adjoining territory of the Gold Coast, under the name of Trans-Volta Togo (TVT).

 Togoland Congress

 In 1954, the British government informed the UN that it would be unable to administer the Trust Territory after 1957.
 In response, in December 1955, the UN General Assembly passed a resolution advising the British government to hold a plebiscite on the future of British Togoland.

 On 9 May 1956, this plebiscite was held under UN supervision with the choice between formal integration with the future independent Gold Coast or continuation as a Trust Territory.

 The Togoland Congress campaigned against integration.
 There was vocal opposition to the incorporation of Togoland from the Ewe people who voted against in British Togoland, as the Ewe wanted the unification of the Ewe people in British Togoland and French Togoland as a separate Ewe state (modern Togo).

 It was reported that the vote results was 42% against from the Ewe people (Togoland Congress), and 58% for integration.

+Orange Order

+The Orange Order in Togo was established in 1915, during the First World War, when the country was under Anglo-French occupation following the defeat of German Togoland.
+The first lodge, Loyal Orange Lodge No. 867 “Defenders of Lomé”, was founded in Lomé by John Amate Atayi, a Togolese Christian who had previously been initiated into the Orange Order in Lagos, Nigeria.

+Operating initially under the authority of the Grand Orange Lodge of England, the lodge provided a fraternal and religious association for local Protestants, colonial personnel, and West African members familiar with Orange traditions.
+The movement later spread to other parts of southern Togo, particularly among English-speaking Protestant communities.